TriOS College

-triOS College is a private career college in the province of Ontario, Canada. triOS College has 9 locations in Ontario, offering diplomas in Business, Technology, Healthcare and Law, with programs varying in length from 26 to 60 weeks, some including an internship.
+triOS College is a Canadian-owned private career college in the province of Ontario, Canada. triOS College has 9 locations in Ontario, offering diplomas in Business, Technology, Healthcare, Law, Healthcare, and Supply Chain.
 The college was established in 1992 by Frank Gerencser and Stuart Bentley.
 The school is a member of Career Colleges Ontario.

 Campuses

-triOS has 9 campus locations across Southern Ontario In: Windsor, London, Kitchener, Hamilton, St. Catherine's Brampton, Mississauga, Toronto and Ottawa.
-A sister college called Eastern College, which is owned by triOS has 4 locations throughout Nova Scotia and New Brunswick.
+triOS College has 9 campus locations across Southern Ontario in: Windsor, London, Kitchener, Hamilton, St. Catharine's, Brampton, Mississauga, Toronto, and Ottawa.
+A sister college called Eastern College, which is owned by triOS Education Group, has 4 locations throughout Nova Scotia and New Brunswick.